 Travelers are always on the look out of less frequented, un-trodden and wilderness areas for their trip.
 We usually receive requests from our clients that they want to go off the beaten paths and want to avoid popular touristy areas.
 But those less frequented or un-trodden areas no longer remain pure.
 Litter and cultural pollution soon erode visitor appeal and more important, indigenous lifestyles dependent upon a delicate natural balance vanish forever.
 Responsible tourism is a more sound investment where everybody wins.

-Garbage disposed by mountaineering expeditions push up to form new peaks...Mount Garbage?.
+Garbage disposed by mountaineering expeditions push up to form a new mountain of garbage!
 Instead of Lungta prayer flags, toilet papers used by trekkers swing in the air.
 Forest suffers enough from local demands.
 Trekker's food and lodging needs further add the problem.

-Carry all your trash including toilet paper, unless you thoroughly burn it on the spot to your campsite, lodge or hotel for proper disposal.
-Our crews designate separate places for biodegradable and others (i.e., bottles, tins, plastics, foil, batteries etc.) which should be packed out to Kathmandu or the next refuse pit.
+Please carry all your trash including toilet paper, unless you thoroughly burn it on the spot to your campsite, lodge or hotel for proper disposal.
+Our crews designate separate places for biodegradable and others (i.e. bottles, tins, plastics, foil, batteries etc.) which should be packed out to Kathmandu or the next refuse pit.
 As fires are considered sacred, don't put trash in the flames until the cooking is done and always inquire first.
+Take batteries back to your home country for safe disposal.

 Our crews set up the toilet tent at least 50 meters (150 feet) away from any water source.
 Where toilets are not available, pick a spot away from water and religious sites.
 Bury all excreta.
 In the cities and en route, public toilets are hard to find so be discreet and keep away from holy sites.